-In terms of community relations, we supported Bright Vision Hospital for the eighth consecutive year.
-Bright Vision Hospital is a 317-bed community hospital offering intermediate and long-term holistic care for about 1,500 new patients each year.
-To prevent transmission of the COVID-19 virus to vulnerable patients, we did not conduct any in-person activities but provided financial assistance.
+In our continuous dedication to community relations, we are proud to have supported Bright Vision Community Hospital for the eighth consecutive year.
+Bright Vision Community Hospital, with its 318-bed capacity, plays a vital role in delivering comprehensive intermediate and long-term care to around 1,500 new patients annually.
+In light of the critical need to prevent the transmission of the COVID-19 virus to vulnerable patients, we abstained from conducting any in-person activities and instead provided crucial financial assistance to ensure our ongoing support.